 Purchasing Manager vs. Procurement Manager: What Is The Difference Between The Two?

-Purchasing and procurement managers are two key roles in any company’s supply chain and buying process.
 Both positions involve overseeing the purchase of goods, materials, and services that are equally essential to every company’s operations.

 Although these roles may share similarities, there are also important distinctions between both of these roles.